 The ordinance, enacted in 2011, requires all time-share properties to meet state statutes and to be part of the village's Planned Development Overlay zoning.

 Andrew Kops' most recent citation stems from an incident on Aug.
 15, where police say he agreed to rent to a Muskego woman and 10 other people for five days.
 Kops was issued four citations — one for each day the house was occupied under the rental agreement.

-It's the latest in a long list of citations linked to his Fox Point house at 721 E. Daisy Ln.
+It's the latest in a at 721 E. Daisy Ln.

 Kops said the latest batch of citations aren’t valid under the village's ordinance since as he didn’t rent out the entire house, but rather individual rooms, and that he actually stayed in the house with the guests.

 Kops said he and his lawyer have spoken with Fox Point Police Chief Tom Czaja and asked that the department stop harassing him and his guests.

 “They have gone well, well, well beyond the concept of time share and well beyond the language of the ordinance,” Kops told Patch.
 “People rent out rooms all the time.”

 He added the village’s ordinance has serious constitutional problems.

 “At some point, property rights have to be respected," he said.